 One of the best ways to enhance a child’s future is to give them the opportunity to learn how to code.
 First Code Academy has moved completely online to offer 1:1 coding classes for children 5 years and up, tailor-making the curriculum roadmap based on your child’s interest, levels, and long term goals.

 Cobo Academy also offers online courses to expose your child to coding.
 Its courses span a large variety of age groups and boast of a flexible schedule.

-Mulberry House Asia offers one-on-one online Mandarin immersion classes for students aged 3 to 8 years.
+Mulberry House Asia offers one-on-one online Mandarin immersion classes as well as small group online language classes for students aged 3 to 8 years.
 The lessons include interactive reading, music and games that can supplement your child’s home learning materials.